sherwingp/world-map-game/README.md

 # MAP-PIN

-A multiplayer interactive world map game where the host pins a secret location somewhere in the world and players, with the help of clues, need to guess where that location is earn points.
+A multiplayer interactive world map game where the host pins a secret location somewhere in the world and players will be given clues to guess where that location is to earn points.
 The closer you are to the location the more points you earn to win te game!

 ## Contributors